BrianVianaC7/Balanced-tree-maximum-heap/README.md

 # Balanced-tree-maximum-heap
-Balanced tree maximum mound using C++ with recursivity
+Balanced tree maximum heap using C++ with recursivity

 The complete project is in the .zip